couples Counseling atl is pleased to offer reduced cost Counseling Services in Atlanta, with convenient evenings and weekend hours

 I have insurance.
 Can I use my insurance to pay the fee?

 Unfortunately, you cannot.
-One of the goals of Counseling ATL's reduced cost counseling service is to completely bypass the insurance industry.
+One of the goals of Couples Counseling ATL's reduced cost counseling service is to completely bypass the insurance industry.
 Our reduce cost service is intended for people who are either uninsured or underinsured.

 By “underinsured” we are referring to people who have a high deductible that they have yet to meet, or an unaffordable copay (more than $75).
 While some clients can use their HSA or FSA money to pay their therapist, our graduate student counseling interns will not submit to an insurance company on your behalf or provide you with a superbill.